 Torremolinos is well known for its lively nightlife, which includes, nightclubs, bars and restaurants.

-If it’s nightclubs you are looking for head to Calle San Miguel in the center of town.
-This section is known as La Nogalera and is home to most of the towns nightclubs.
+If it’s nightclubs you are looking for head to Calle San Miguel in the centre of town.
+This section is known as La Nogalera and is home to most of the town’s nightclubs.

 The town’s old quarters, known as El Calvario, is a must for any visitor who wants to enjoy the relaxing ambience of a postcard image of Torremolinos.
 Traditional Bodegas and Tapas bars can be found on every corner and most have walls covered with photographs and newspaper cuttings depicting the towns past history.